b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 # F #

+### FENNIMORE, K. ###

-Fennimore, Kevin (auth.)
+* Fennimore, Kevin (auth.)
 (2024).
 'How to Play the Glockenspiel for Beginners: The Ultimate Guide to Learning, Playing, and Becoming Proficient at the Instrument'.
 Independently published.
 ASIN B0D9RBCC2W.
 ISBN 9798333607935.

+**Purport:**
+...

 # G #